Itzsten/WinAPY/README.md

 Windows API wrapper for Python written in C.

 # Installation
-Installation is as simple as
+Installation is as simple as:
 ```py
 pip install winapy
 ```